Krishna-Rohra/NeonGalleryV1/readme.md

-# Neon Gallery V1 🌌
+## Neon Gallery V1 🌌

 A futuristic, neon-styled image gallery with upload, delete, favorite, and viewer features powered by Appwrite.
+Also inspired by Tron: Legacy and Tron: ARES

 ## 🚀 Features